ClickHouse/ClickHouse/docs/en/sql-reference/functions/array-functions.md

 ## arrayAvg {#array-avg}

-Returns the average of the elements in the source array.
+Returns the average of elements in the source array.

 If the `func` function is specified, returns the average of elements converted by this function.